runabol/spring-security-passwordless/README.md

 How does it work?

-If you ever went to a website, realized you forgot your password to that website and then used their "Forgot Password" button where they send you a reset link then you know what passwordless authentication is.
+If you ever went to a website, realized you forgot your password to that website and then used their "Forgot Password" button where they send you a "magic" reset link, then you know what passwordless authentication is.

 After you entered your email address on the Reset Password page you were sent a link with a special code (a.k.a "token") embedded in it which providess you with the ability to reset your password.